Practice Profile

 Please see the planning section for more information on Michael’s public law practice in the High Court.

-Michael acted as junior counsel for National Highways Ltd in successful injunction proceedings relating to the Just Stop Oil protests on the M25.
+Michael also acted as junior counsel for National Highways Ltd in successful injunction proceedings relating to the Just Stop Oil protests on the M25.
 Michael was instructed in the subsequent committal proceedings and has gained experience of conducting cross-examination in the High Court.

 Michael has advised on how to set aside liability orders and has appeared in the Magistrates’ Courts in rating cases.
 Michael has also appeared on behalf of a successful appellant in the Valuation Tribunal on a Council Tax liability appeal.